DockerJamaica/docker.training/react/index.rst

 You can view the API spec `here <https://github.com/GoThinkster/productionready/blob/master/api>`_ which contains all routes & responses for the server.

-However, we want to setup a local backend server for our React + Mobx app.
+However, we want to setup a local backend server for our React + Redux app.
 The source code for the backend server (available for Node, Rails and Django) can be found in the main `RealWorld repo <https://github.com/gothinkster/realworld/>`_, but we don't have the time to manually setup the backend server. ***This is where Docker shines.***